Subsurface Circular

 Subsurface Circular is a text-based adventure game developed and published by Mike Bithell Games.
 The game was released for Microsoft Windows and macOS on 17 August 2017, iOS on 23 October 2017 and Nintendo Switch on 1 March 2018.
 The game received critical acclaim for its engaging narrative and writing.
+A sequel to the game Quarantine Circular released on May 22, 2018.

 Gameplay

 Subsurface Circular is a loose take on text-based adventure games, with the game presented in a three-dimensional, third-person perspective.
 The player controls a robot detective in a futuristic setting, tasked with solving cases aboard a subway system below a human city that ferries around other robots that serve as the workforce.
 In the game, the robot detective must solve a case of a number of robots that have gone missing, by talking to other robots while they are on the subway cars, following various conversation trees, and at times, solving puzzles to help out a robot and get more information.
 The player acquires "focal points" on achieving certain goals, which then can be used to question other robots to get more information to solve the mystery.